 These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by

-resolution passed by [DEPENDS ON WHICH FINAL ACTION PROVISION IS APPLICABLE] at any regular meeting or at any special meeting if notice is provided to each member at least seven days prior to the date of such meeting.
+resolution passed by a final action or determination of the Board, which shall require the affirmative vote of a majority of all the members of the Board at any regular meeting or at any special meeting if notice is provided to each member at least seven days prior to the date of such meeting.
 The notice must clearly communicate any such intention to alter, amend or repeal or to adopt new Bylaws at such a meeting.

 Article IX - Suspension of By-laws